algolia/docsearch-scraper/CONTRIBUTING.md

 - Run `pipenv shell` to enter the Python virtual environment (this will have to be done each time you get back to work on the Scraper)

+### Env variables

+If it happens to you to scrape sites protected by Cloudflare Access, you have to set appropriate HTTP headers.
+Values for these headers are taken from env variables `CF_ACCESS_CLIENT_ID` and `CF_ACCESS_CLIENT_SECRET`.

 ### Installing Chrome Headless

 Websites that need JavaScript for rendering are passed through ChromeDriver.